balb/SpaceBusDriver/SPECIFICATION.md

 - **Engine:** Phaser 3
 - **Language:** TypeScript
-- **File Structure:** The project is structured with each Phaser Scene in its own file within a `scenes/` directory for better organization and maintainability.
+- **File Structure:** The project is organized by responsibility.
+Phaser Scenes, which manage game state and flow, are in a `scenes/` directory.
+Reusable game entities (like the Player and Alien) are defined as classes in a `sprites/` directory.
 A central `constants.ts` file holds shared game parameters for easy tuning.
 - **Scene Management:**
     - `BootScene`: Responsible for procedurally generating all textures once at the start of the game.
     - `TitleScene`: Displays the retro-styled title screen and waits for player input to start the main game.
-    - `MainScene`: Contains all core game logic, physics, camera control, and collision handling for the large world.
+    - `MainScene`: Contains core game logic, camera control, and collision handling, acting as a director for the various game entities.
     - `UIScene`: Runs as a parallel overlay scene to display the score, status, and minimap border.
 It is decoupled from the main game via a global event bus for updates.